gouthampradhan/gameofthree/README.md

 | admin | password |
 | user | password |

-1. Use the login credentials admin/password to login as player_1
+1. Use the login credentials admin/password to login as player_1.
-2. To simulate a two player please open **ANOTHER** browser window and **NOT** another tab
+2. To simulate a two player please open **ANOTHER** browser window and **NOT** another tab.
-3. Now in the other browser window again hit the above login url and now login with the credentials user/password
+3. Now in the other browser window again hit the above login url and now login with the credentials user/password to simulate player_2.
 4. admin is configured to have ROLE_ADMIN privilege and only he can initiate the game and the 'Play' button is available only to admin user.
 5. Click on Play and you can see the game results on the screen.